-34 Government grants (continued)
+34 Government grants (Continued)

-(a) Non-monetary government grants (continued)
+(a) Non-monetary government grants (Continued)

-(i) Land (continued)
+(i) Land (Continued)

-1The Madinat Zayed land has been identified for the purpose of construction of a solar power station for the Masdar City Project and, accordingly, has been recorded as property, plant and equipment at nominal value.
+Project and, accordingly, has been recorded as property, plant and equipment at nominal value.

-2On the Sowwah Island out of the total unsold land area of 12,167,369 square feet, an area of 1,007,158 square feet has been allocated for the Cleveland Clinic Project, which is a Government of Abu Dhabi project.
+On the Sowwah Island out of the total unsold land area of 12,167,369 square feet, an area of 1,007,158 square feet has been allocated for the Cleveland Clinic Project, which is a Government of Abu Dhabi project.
 No future economic benefit from this project is likely to flow to the Group.
-Furthermore, approximately 851,004 square feet of land has been allocated for construction of the Abu Dhabi Financial Centre which has been recognised as investment property except for 103,985 square feet of land which has been recognised as investment germarked certain plots of land for sale at Sowwah Island.
+Furthermore, approximately 851,004 square feet of land has been allocated for construction of the Abu Dhabi Financial Centre which has been recognised as investment property except for 103,985 square feet of land which has been recognised as inventory.
+The Group identified and earmarked certain plots of land for sale at Sowwah Island.
 Accordingly, these plots of land with a land area of 4,703,393 square feet have been classified as inventory.